Classes & Workshops with Baltimore’s Maker Community

 Station North Tool Library

-The Station North Tool Library wants you to make something of your own.
-This nonprofit maker space has more than 3,000 tools in its lending inventory and offers regular skills-building workshops to help you hone your craft.
+The Station North Tool Library is a nonprofit maker space with more than 3,000 tools in its lending inventory and offers regular skills-building workshops to help you hone your craft.
 Class programming has included: woodworking, knitting, soapmaking and upcycling old skateboards.

-In 2018 Union Collective was launched by the founders of Union Craft Brewing, Kevin Blodger, Adam Benesch and Jon Zerivitz.
+In 2018 Union Collective was launched by the founders of Union Craft Brewing.
 Besides brewing great beer, Union Collective provides space for local entrepreneurs to grow their businesses.
-Stop by for a tasting tour of: Union Craft Brewery beer, ice cream from The Charmery, pours from Baltimore Spirits Co. and speciality coffee from Vent Coffee Roasters.
+Stop by for a tasting tour of: Union Craft Brewery beer, ice cream from The Charmery, pours from Baltimore Spirits Co. and specialty coffee from Vent Coffee Roasters.

 A Workshop of Our Own